Guest post by Ted

 It was a fun visit, but by luck (good and bad) we happened to visit on a free day.
 The downside of this was that attendance was high, and a good deal of the attendees were little kids who basically treated the place as a children’s’ museum, more interested in the technical parts of the interactive exhibits rather than the subject of the exhibits.
 In other words, they just wanted to mash the buttons.
 So that was a little overwhelming.
 Christy and I hope to make it back during a weekday afternoon to have a bit more space and time to explore the exhibits and actually enjoy all the music and video that has been curated.

-A Halling dance lesson, a part of which is kicking a hat off of a stick, to impress would be suitors.
+A Halling dance lesson (click for video), a part of which is kicking a hat off of a stick, to impress would be suitors.
 Here Anders gets scooped by an overly-zealous dad and kid.
 Just another example of too many little kids this day.

 Nora was much more interested in the face painting, which took way too long and had nothing to do with the museum theme.
 Christy noted later that they really missed a golden opportunity to tap in to some of the iconic face paint themes in Norwegian rock history, such as Hank von Helvete from Turbonegro and Abbath from Immortal.